apriltuesday/eva-opentargets/docs/build.md

 # Setting up the common environment

-This is necessary to run any of the protocols in this repository.

 Log in to the LSF cluster, where all data processing must take place.
-You must use a common EVA production user instead of your personal account.
+Switch to a common EVA production user instead of your personal account.
+Then adjust and execute the commands below.
+They will set up the environment, fetch and build the code.

-## Installation-specific variables
-For the EVA use case, they are available in the [private repository](https://github.com/EBIvariation/configuration/blob/master/open-targets-configuration.md):
+Notes:
+* The first five variables are installation-specific and are blanked in this repository.
+You can get the values for the EVA use case from the [private repository](https://github.com/EBIvariation/configuration/blob/master/open-targets-configuration.md).
+* By modifying the `*REMOTE` and `*BRANCH` variables, you can run arbitrary versions of both the main and the VEP pipeline.
+This is highly useful for development and debugging.
+By default it fetches master branches of both repositories.

 ```bash
 # This variable should point to the directory where the clone of this repository is located on the cluster
 export CODE_ROOT=